xiaozhuai/wasmtime/cranelift/assembler/meta/README.md

 ### Use

-This is primarily intended to be used for generating Rust code, i.e., `generate("some-file.rs")`.
+This is primarily intended to be used for generating Rust code, i.e., `generate_rust_assembler("some-file.rs")`.
 It also has the ability to print a list of the defined instructions:

 ```console
 $ cargo run